vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/installation/ecs/index.md

   ]
 }
 ```

+<1> Only required when setting an instance profile on Load Generators

 If you have configured an IAM instance profile in the Control plane configuration file (with the optional key `iam-instance-profile`), you also need to add the `Action`s: `"iam:GetInstanceProfile"`, `"iam:ListInstanceProfiles"`, and `"iam:PassRole"`.